 and decomposition of date fields into components such as month and quarter.

 PCA was then performed on both the full feature set and the reduced key subset identified via EDA.
-The key feature subset produced a single component explaining 95% variance, with loading magnitude dominated by a single categorical feature businesstype_freq (see Figure 15 below).
+The key feature subset produced a single component explaining 95% variance, with loading magnitude dominated by a single categorical feature, businessstype_freq (see Figure 15 below).
 In contrast, the full feature set achieved 95% explained variance using three components, with loading magnitude distributed across a more diverse feature set, as shown in Figure 16 below.
-Additionally, scatter plots of the three components derived from the full feature set indicated clear structures in the data; this was particularly evident when fraud labels were reintroduced (also in Figure 16 below).
+Additionally, scatter plots of the three components derived from the full feature set indicate clear structures in the data; this was particularly evident when fraud labels were reintroduced (also in Figure 16 below).

 Figure 15